Use Your Existing Security System for Alarm Monitoring

 2. Assess Your Current Security System

 Next, take inventory of your existing setup to evaluate what’s compatible and functional.
 Knowing the type of system you have and its current condition is essential for planning your monitoring solution.
-For instance, is your system wired, wireless, or a hybrid?
-Are your sensors and control panels up to date, or are they showing signs of wear?
-Additionally, check if your system can communicate via cellular or internet connections, which are often required for modern monitoring services.

 - What type of system do you have?
 (Wired, wireless, hybrid)